BrentonJames/ChatBot/README.md

 The file is located at ChatBot/bin/Debug/Alter Ego.exe within this repository.
 Simply download this file and run it to use it.

 # COMMANDS
-To toggle the microphone, please click the "mic_on" button located at the bottom right section of the screen.
+To disable/enable the microphone, please click the "mic_on" button located at the bottom right section of the screen.
+mic_on = microphone enabled, mic_off = microphone disabled.

 This chatbot has several voice commands, such as:
 "Hi/Hello":                     A standard command that when said will return a random greeting.